Semi-interval Comparison Constraints in Query Containment and Their Impact on Certain Answer Computation: Preliminaries

 The result $Q(D)$ of a CQAC $Q$, when it is applied on a database $D$, is given by considering all the assignments of variables (in the same fashion as in CQs) such that the atoms in the body are included in $D$ and the ACs are true.
 For each such assignment, we produce a fact in the output $Q(D)$.

 All through this paper, we assume the following setting for a CQAC: \squishlist \item [1.]
-Values for the arguments in the arithmetic comparisons are chosen from an infinite, totally densely ordered set, such as the rationals or reals. \item [2.]
-The arithmetic comparisons are not contradictory (or, otherwise, we say that they are consistent); that is, there exists an instantiation of the variables such that all the arithmetic comparisons are true. \item [3.]
+Values for the arguments in the arithmetic comparisons are chosen from an infinite, totally densely ordered open interval, such as the rationals or reals. \item [2.]
+The arithmetic comparisons are consistent, i.e., they are satisfiable. \item [3.]
 All the comparisons are safe, i.e., each variable in the comparisons also appears in some relational subgoal. \squishend

 A \textit{union of CQs} (resp.
 CQACs) is defined by a set $\CQ$ of CQs (resp.
 CQACs) whose heads have the same arity, and its answer $\CQ(D)$ is given by the union of the answers of the queries in $\CQ$ over the same database instance $D$; i.e., $\CQ(D)=\bigcup_{Q_i\in\CQ}Q_i(D)$.